danieldk/approx-rand-test/README.md

 the null-hypothesis is rejected iff *(r + 1):(N + 1) < p-value* (for
 one-sided tests).

+The included command-line utilities can perform randomization tests and draw histograms of the test statistic for the randomized samples.

 ## Installation

 Install the necessary dependencies, and run:

     cabal install

+The command-line utilities also have support for making histograms.
+This requires the package to be compiled with Cairo support:

+    cabal install -fwithCairo

 ## Usage